-- To review and approve annually the corporate goals and objectives applicable to the compensation of the chief executive officer (the "CEO"); evaluate at least annually the CEO's performance in light of those goals and objectives; and determine (or make recommendations to the Board with respect to) the CEO's compensation level based on this evaluation. - To make recommendations to the Board with respect to the compensation of other senior management and executive officers of the Company. - To review the compensation and benefits of the directors in their capacity as directors of the Company to ensure that such compensation reflects the responsibilities and risks involved in being a director. - To review and make recommendations to the Board as to the general compensation and benefits policies and practices of the Company, including incentive stock options for all employees, consultants, directors and officers. - To review the disclosure to be made of director and executive compensation in the Management Information Circular or otherwise before it is publicly disclosed.

-- To ensure there are appropriate benefit programs in place for management and staff. - To review and make recommendations to the Board for its approval on any special compensation and benefit arrangements. - To review its compensation practices by comparing them to surveys of relevant competitors and to set objective compensation based on this review. - To perform such other functions as the Board may from time to time assign to the Committee. - To review its charter and assess annually the adequacy of this mandate, the effectiveness of its performance, and to recommend changes to the Board for its approval.
+- To review and approve annually the corporate goals and objectives applicable to the compensation of the chief executive officer (the "CEO"); evaluate at least annually the CEO's performance in light of those goals and objectives; and determine (or make recommendations to the Board with respect to) the CEO's compensation level based on this evaluation.
+The CEO shall not be permitted to attend the Committee's deliberations and voting relating to the CEO's compensation. - To make recommendations to the Board with respect to the compensation of individual executive directors, non-executive directors, other senior management and executive officers of the Company. - To review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - To review the compensation and benefits of the directors in their capacity as directors of the Company to ensure that such compensation reflects the responsibilities and risks involved in being a director. - To review and make recommendations to the Board as to the general compensation and benefits policies and practices of the Company, including incentive stock options for all employees, consultants, directors and officers. - To review the disclosure to be made of director and executive compensation in the Management Information Circular or otherwise before it is publicly disclosed. - To ensure there are appropriate benefit programs in place for management and staff. - To review and make recommendations to the Board for its approval on any special compensation and benefit arrangements. - To review its compensation practices by comparing them to surveys of relevant competitors and to set objective compensation based on this review. - To consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the group. - To review and approve compensation payable to executive directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive. - To review and approve compensation arrangements relating to dismissal or removal of directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate. - To ensure that no director or any of their associates is involved in deciding that director's own remuneration. - To perform such other functions as the Board may from time to time assign to the Committee.
+To review its charter and assess annually the adequacy of this mandate, the effectiveness of its performance, and to recommend changes to the Board for its approval.